metasikander/www.BitcoinHivemind.com/_posts/2015-12-14-crowdsales.md

 #### Who's in charge around here?

-There is only one way to successfully invest in open source software: invest in a person you trust.
+There is only one way to successfully invest in open source software: invest in a developer you trust.
 This person will have all the power over the software, and you'll have to basically just hope they won't screw you.

 Figuring out whom to trust is very difficult, and almost always involves extensive personal Skyping and/or international flights for face-to-face meetings. **Such activities do not scale, and are the opposite of the crowdsale's comfort-zone of "get small donations from a lot of people".**